"""Horizontal and vertical regridding module."""

 logger.warning(

-'Discarding use of z-axis dependent ancillary variable %s '
+"Discarding use of z-axis dependent ancillary variable %s "

-'in variable %s, as z-axis has been interpolated',
+"in variable %s, as z-axis has been interpolated",

-ancillary_var.var_name, result.var_name)
+ancillary_var.var_name,

 else: